-The InterAgency Journal (IAJ) is a refereed national security studies journal, and is published quarterly by the Command and General Staff College Foundation Press for the Arthur D. Simons Center for the Study of Interagency Cooperation.
-The InterAgency Journal provides a forum to inform a broad audience on matters pertaining to tactical and operational issues of cooperation, collaboration, and/or coordination among and between various governmental departments, agencies, and offices.
-Each issue of the InterAgency Journal contains a variety of articles pertaining to interagency topics including national security, counterterrorism, stabilization and reconstruction operations, and disaster preparation and response.
+The InterAgency Journal (IAJ) is a refereed national security studies journal, and is published quarterly by the Command and General Staff College Foundation Press for the Simons Center for Interagency Cooperation.
+The IAJ provides a forum to inform a broad audience on matters pertaining to tactical and operational issues of cooperation, collaboration, and/or coordination among and between various governmental departments, agencies, and offices.
+Each issue of the IAJ contains a number of articles covering a variety of topics, including national security, counterterrorism, stabilization and reconstruction operations, and disaster preparation and response.

-The Simons Center is always looking for authors to contribute manuscripts reflecting their experience, study, and insight.
-Prospective authors are encouraged to submit their works after a review of the Simons Center Writer’s Submission Guidelines, the Simons Center’s Style Guide, and the Simons Center Interagency Research Topics list.
+Prospective authors are encouraged to submit their works after a review of the Simons Center Writer’s Submission Guidelines and the Simons Center Interagency Research Topics list.
 Manuscripts may be submitted online through the Contribute Content page or by contacting email@example.com.

-Individuals wishing to receive hard copies of Simons Center publications should contact firstname.lastname@example.org.
+Individuals wishing to receive hard copies of the Simons Center’s InterAgency Journal should contact firstname.lastname@example.org.
 To receive updates about the release of new Simons Center publications, Simons Center news and events, and other interagency news and events via email, please sign up for email alerts. – An email alert sign up is available on most every page of the Simons Center website.